whistlegraph/2022.aesthetic.computer/README.txt

 ***No Paint System***
   + Now
-  - [🆘] Jumping from prompt to a nopaint brush removes the gap.
   - [] The painting resolution should auto-expand, but not contract.
   - [] Add "no" command to the prompt.
     - [] Store two history states?